bakpakin/tiny-ecs/README.md

-# Jojo #
+# tiny-ecs #
-Jojo is an Entity Component System for lua that's simple, flexible, and useful.
+Tiny-ecs is an Entity Component System for lua that's simple, flexible, and useful.
 Because of lua's tabular nature, Entity Component Systems are a natural choice for simulating large and complex systems.
 For more explanation on Entity Component Systems, here is some
 [basic info](http://en.wikipedia.org/wiki/Entity_component_system "Wikipedia").

 ## Use It ##
-Copy paste jojo.lua into your source folder.
+Copy paste tiny.lua into your source folder.

 ## Overview ##
-Jojo has four important types: Worlds, Aspects, Systems, and Entities.
+Tiny-ecs has four important types: Worlds, Aspects, Systems, and Entities.
 Entities, however, can be any lua table.

 ### Entities ###